Sophie Tucker: Personal life

 Tucker was married three times.
 Her first marriage was to Louis Tuck, a beer cart driver, with whom she eloped in 1903.
 The marriage produced Tucker's only child, Albert.
 In 1906 the couple separated, and Tucker left Albert with her family, supporting them with money from her singing jobs in New York.
 They were divorced in May 1913.
 Albert was raised by his maternal aunt, Annie.
 Annie and Sophie had a close relationship and kept in touch with weekly letters.

-Her second marriage, to Frank Westphal (1917–20), her accompanist, and her third marriage, to Al Lackey (1928–34), her manager, both ended in divorce and produced no children.
+Her second marriage to her accompanist Frank Westphal (from 1917 to 1920) and her third marriage to her manager Al Lackey from 1928 to 1934 both ended in divorce and produced no children.
 She blamed the failure of her marriages on her being too adjusted to economic independence.
 She said "Once you start carrying your own suitcase, paying your own bills, running your own show, you've done something to yourself that makes you one of those women men like to call 'a pal' and 'a good sport,' the kind of woman they tell their troubles to.
 But you've cut yourself off from the orchids and the diamond bracelets except those you buy yourself."

-Tucker died of lung cancer and kidney failure on February 9, 1966, aged 80, in her Park Avenue apartment.
+Tucker died of lung cancer and kidney failure on February 9, 1966, at age 80 in her Park Avenue apartment.
 She continued working until her death, playing shows at the Latin Quarter just weeks before.
 Tucker is buried in Emanuel Cemetery in Wethersfield, Connecticut.